Variations on the $S_n$-module $Lie_n$: A comparison of and the variant

 The third fact follows, for example, by first establishing the isomorphism

 (A different proof using Frobenius characteristics is also possible.)

-In order to describe the properties it is most convenient to use the language of symmetric functions.
-Thus we will often abuse notation and use $Lie_n$ and $Lie_n^{(2)}$ to mean both the module or its Frobenius characteristic.
+In order to elaborate on the properties of $Lie_n^{(2)}$ described in the Introduction, it is most convenient to use the language of symmetric functions.
+Thus we will often abuse notation and use $Lie_n$ and $Lie_n^{(2)}$ to mean both the module and its Frobenius characteristic.

 We write $Lie$ for the sum of symmetric functions $\sum_{n\geq 1} Lie_n$ and $Lie^{(2)}$ for the sum of symmetric functions $\sum_{n\geq 1} Lie_n^{(2)}.$ Recall from Section 1.1 that we define, for each partition $\lambda$ of $n\geq 1$ with $m_i(\lambda)=m_i$ parts equal to $i,$ $H_\lambda[Q]=\prod_{i:m_i(\lambda)\geq 1} h_{m_i}[q_i]$ and $E_\lambda[Q]=\prod_{i:m_i(\lambda)\geq 1} e_{m_i}[q_i];$ see also equation (\ref{defhrofQ}).
 Finally, recall that $p_1^n=h_1^n=e_1^n$ is the Frobenius characteristic of the regular representation ${\mathbf 1}\uparrow_{S_1}^{S_n}$ of $S_n.$